riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 articles such as ["How to Understand Your Website Traffic Variation with Time"][traffic_var_time] on wikiHow.

+A more recent motivation for us is the following.
 As content creators and more recently as a [funder of content creation work][cover_summary], one of the appeals of writing articles for Wikipedia is that they receive more pageviews than if the same articles are hosted on